jeanslack/audiomass/README.md

 Have you installed all needed dependencies?
 Well!

+Usage:
+  `audiomass-cli option <infile>`
+  `audiomass-cli option <infile> [-o] [<outdir>]`

+Options:
+ * -f  --file    (run process for single file-stream)
+ * -d, --dir     (run a process to multiple files in dir with single format)
+ * -b, --batch   (run a process for multiple files queued)
+ * -o, --output  (write the output streams into specified directory)
+ * -h, --help    (print this help and exit)
+ * -v, --version (print version and date of the program)
+ * -c, --copying (print license of the program)

 **Examples:**

-Unzip the sources tarball of audiomass-cli, open a terminal window on its path-name and proceeded to convert a single audio file:
+Unzip the sources tarball of audiomass-cli, open a terminal window on its path-name them and add the *-f* option (f=file) and proceeded to convert a single audio file:
-`~$ ./audiomass-cli '/home/Name/my Music/audiofile.wav'`.
+`~$ ./audiomass-cli -f '/home/Name/my Music/audiofile.wav'`.

-Do you have many files with the same format to convert? then loads the folder that contains them and add the *-b* option (b = batch):
+Do you have many files with the same format to convert? then loads the folder that contains them and add the *-d* option, (d=dir):
+`~$ ./audiomass-cli -d '/home/Name/MyFolder/flac_files'`

+Load audio streams queue with differents formats also on differents locations on the user-space.
+The *-b* option (b=batch), the *-o* option indicates the output directory for saving.
+If  more  than one stream is specified, they must either be quoted and separated to one or more white-space.
-`~$ ./audiomass-cli -b '/home/Name/MyFolder/flac_files'`
+`~$ ./audiomass-cli -b 'STREAM1' 'STREAM2' 'STREAM3' 'STREAM4' -o /output/dir`

-For a shortcut help, type `audiomass-cli --help` or read the audiomass man page.
+For a shortcut help, type `audiomass-cli --help` or read the best audiomass man page.

 ## Installation